CoreyJness/GrantFundingDataPipeline/README.md

 ### 🖥️ 1.
 Run the Notebook on Google Colab
 - Open Google Colab.
-- Upload or open the `grant-funding-pipeline.ipynb` notebook.
+- Upload or open the `Grant-funding-pipeline.ipynb` notebook.
 - Connect to a runtime (go to **Runtime > Connect**).
 - Install necessary libraries (Playwright, OpenPyXL, Google APIs) inside the notebook if prompted.
 - Run all cells (go to **Runtime > Run All**) or step through them.